xuyong-scbit/EMitool/README.md

 # WMI
-#Install package by navigating to the parent folder of this one and running
+# Install package by navigating to the parent folder of this one and running
-#R CMD INSTALL WMI
+# R CMD INSTALL WMI

+'''
 ##Weighted multi-modality integration (WMI) for disease subtyping
 library(WMI)
 ## GeneExp is of size n x d_1, where n is the number of patients, d_1 is the number of genes, e.g.